CISAF: A Framework for Estimating the Security Posture of Academic and Research Cyberinfrastructure: Introduction

-There is a great need to provide practical, well-fitted, and easy-to-follow guidelines to academic and research CI to assess their security posture.
-Among the existing cybersecurity frameworks for IT and OT systems, NIST’s standard is one of the most widely accepted security guidelines for IT and OT.
+There is a great need to provide practical, custom-tailored, and easy-to-follow guidelines to AR-CIs on how to assess their security posture.
+Among the existing cybersecurity frameworks for IT and OT systems, NIST’s standard is one of the most widely accepted security guidelines.
 NIST SP 800-30 \cite{jtf2012guide} and NIST SP 800-160 \cite{ross2021developing} both provide cybersecurity frameworks for designing Internet-enabled systems and infrastructures.
-Both documents provide high-level analytic practices and processes that are applicable to IT and OT systems.
-However, to adapt to various purposes and designs of systems, the NIST guideline does not provide an actionable step-by-step procedure to assess and improve the security posture of OT and IT systems, and remains very high-level and generic.
-ATT\&CK \cite{mitre_attack_2025} and STRIDE \cite{howard2006security} only provide structured approaches to enumerate the threats for single software systems, which are unfit for CI which contain multiple devices.
-Mission Based Cyber Risk Assessments (MBCRAs) \cite{denaray2022analysis}, System-Theoretic Process Analysis for Security (STPA-Sec), MISSION AWARE \cite{bakirtzis2017mission}, and CAVE \cite{pecharich2016mission} are more relevant, because they provide a mission-based security analysis for Cyber-Physical Systems (CPS), where the computational elements are tightly integrated with and control physical processes.
-These security frameworks cannot be directly applied to CI, since CI are broader systems of different devices and not necessarily involve physical components and single missions.
+Both documents provide high-level analytic practices and processes that are applicable to IT and OT systems, but they are not immediately and directly applicable to AR-CIs.
+ATT\&CK \cite{mitre_attack_2025} and STRIDE \cite{howard2006security} frameworks provide structured approaches to enumerate threats for single devices or services, but they cannot be readily extrapolated to an AR-CI's scale and complexity.
+Mission Based Cyber Risk Assessments (MBCRAs) \cite{denaray2022analysis}, System-Theoretic Process Analysis for Security (STPA-Sec) \cite{young2021intro, sahay2023comparative}, and MISSION AWARE \cite{bakirtzis2017mission} provide frameworks for mission-based security analysis for Cyber-Physical Systems (CPS), where the computational elements are tightly integrated with and control physical processes, while Cyber Analysis Visualization Environment (CAVE) \cite{pecharich2016mission} provides one for mission-critical systems, where any failure can lead to catastrophic consequences.
+These security frameworks cannot be directly applied to all elements of AR-CI, and they are prohibitively time-consuming to employ, given the size of AR-CI teams and funding.

-The gaps between the current security frameworks and needs of the academic and research CI lead to three major goals for our security estimation approach:

-\begin{itemize} \item \textbf{Generalizable.} Different CI are designed and constructed by different researchers and organizations, serving different purposes, and exhibiting various characteristics.
-We need a detailed, step by step security assessment approach, which should be customizable to different CI.

-\item \textbf{Future proof.} The assessment approach should allow for customization of security goals, infrastructure design, infrastructure management software, security threats, etc. so that it can be adjusted as CI continue to grow and change and as attacks evolve.
-To allow security designs to take effect, continuous and routine threat modeling, security checks, and security system upgrades are necessary \cite{adams2021state,jtf2012guide}.
+We propose Cyber Infrastructure Security Analysis Framework (CISAF) -- a simple, systematic, mission-centric approach to analyze security posture of a CI and prioritize mitigation actions.
+CISAF makes the following contributions: